Ever play Pac-Man as a kid?

 Your prospects are so overloaded with information that most of the time they’re going to lose interest, get distracted, and smash the “Back” button long before they finish reading or watching whatever they clicked on.

-And for marketers like you and me, that means “game over.”
+And for marketers like you and me, that means “game over”, especially when trying to grow an online business

 So, how do you ensure that your content actually gets consumed over the thousands of other things fighting over your prospects’ precious attention?